fermyon/spin-kv-explorer/readme.md

 ### Known limitations

 - currently, the explorer can only be used with Spin's default key/value store.
 When this will be configurable, this component will support working with custom stores as well.

-- the route cannot currently be changed: `/internal/kv-explorer/...`.
-See [this issue](https://github.com/radu-matei/spin-kv-explorer/issues/1)